-- 4.1.
-There are four direct and indirect financial drivers for the MTFS: - the virtually unprecedented financial position the Council faces, - Government Directions and Related Reports, - > the changes to the Council's operating model and approach, - the need to improve the financial management of the Council. - 4.2.
-From the financial perspective these drivers are aimed at securing a financially sustainable future for the Council, with three key indicators, identified at Table 1: - ➤ the Council's General Fund Debt Cost, being reduced to an ultimate target of £17.9m, based on an estimated interest rate of 3.5%; - debt payments as a proportion of the Council's budget are less than 10%, - ➤ the Extraordinary Financial Support I.e. Capitalisation Direction that the Council has to rely on, is reduced to £0/a balanced annual revenue budget. - 4.3.
+- 5.1.
+There are four direct and indirect financial drivers for the MTFS: - > the virtually unprecedented financial position the Council faces, - Government Directions and Related Reports, - > the changes to the Council's operating model and approach, - > the need to improve the financial management of the Council.

+- 5.2.
+From the financial perspective these drivers are aimed at securing a financially sustainable future for the Council, with three key indicators, identified at Table 1: - > the Council's General Fund Debt Cost, being reduced to an ultimate target of £17.9m, based on an estimated interest rate of 3.5%; - ➤ debt payments as a proportion of the Council's budget are less than 10%1, this is typically the upper end rate of borrowing benchmarks and reflects a prudent target; - ➤ the Extraordinary Financial Support I.e. Capitalisation Direction that the Council has to rely on, is reduced to £0/a balanced annual revenue budget. - 5.3.
 This will take a considerable period of time, change and action and the first medium term review point is 2028/29.
 The Council will not be financially sustainable before then and is predicted to require continued support after 2028/29.